shueppin/AutoCrafter-Datapack/README.md

 execute if entity @s[nbt={Items:[{Slot:2b, id:"minecraft:output_item"}]}] store success score @s can_craft_item run function autocrafter:crafting/recipes/filename
 ```

-3. Replace in the pasted line `minecraft:output_item` with the exact name of the output item of the created recipe.
+3. Replace in the pasted line `minecraft:output_item` with the exact name of the output item of the created crafting recipe.
    Attention: The `minecraft:` in front of the item name is very important!

-4. Replace in the pasted line `filename` with the filename of the created recipe.
+4. Replace in the pasted line `filename` with the filename of the created crafting recipe.
 This should be the output item name.
    Attention: Do *not* put the suffix `.mcfunction` there.

 At the end it should look something like this: